emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To get started make sure you have installed all the prerequisites in your computer and then follow the instuctions in the installation section.
+To get started make sure you have installed all the prerequisites on your computer and then follow the instructions in the installation section.

 ### Prerequisites
 To compile this implementation you will need: